alan-turing-institute/xpandas/README.md

 from columns of `XDataFrame`.
 In example with patients data, one may want to extract stats features from each `pandas.Series` or extract features from each images using fancy deep learning model.

 That's where `Transformer` class comes to help.
-Using `CustomTransformer` class one can build it's own transformer for `XSeries` and then `DataFrameTransformer` to create transformer for `XDataFrame`. `Transformer` is an encapsulation for function `f: XSeries -> XSeries or XDataFrame`.
+Using `XSeriesTransformer` class one can build it's own transformer for `XSeries` and then `XDataFrameTransformer` to create transformer for `XDataFrame`. `Transformer` is an encapsulation for function `f: XSeries -> XSeries or XDataFrame`.

 ![Transformer](/examples/imgs/Transformer.png)